nickgravelyn/send-to-feedbin/README.md

 Send pages to Feedbin to read later from Edge (Chromium) and Firefox.

+## Installing like an end-user

+TODO: Get this extension into the various extension stores for each browser.

-## Installing
+## Installing like a developer

-Maybe someday I'll put this in the extension store but for now you can just sideload it like a developer:

 1. Clone or download the repo and extract it somewhere permanent, like your Documents or something.
 2. Install into your browser: